 In the play, a group of Canadian soldiers led by Captain Kenneth Larkin display resourcefulness, resilience and sometimes decency in an impossible situation.
 They also put on a hell of a show.
 The photo seen here was taken in one such camp.

 Two Acts, Six characters (5 male, one female)

 World Premiere Production at Prairie Theatre Exchange, 2013)

 Jim Sullivan is a former Olympian and the son of the first person to go over Niagara Falls in a barrel.
 It is now 1969 and he’s running a small printing company with his sister and his niece.
 The business is failing, but they secure one big order that may change everything.

 They take in a young man who has run to Canada to avoid going to Vietnam.
 Jim must now confront his own memories of time in a poW camp in World War II.

 Someone makes a very small, very costly mistake.
 A play about freedom, duty, and the nature of courage.

 Two acts.
-Four actors (2 male, 2 female) playing six characters.
-Originally produced by Prairie Theatre Exchange, October 2012.
+Five actors (2 male, 3 female) playing six characters.